 Have students research the information provided at www.wada-ama.org about the World Anti-Doping Agency (WADA).
 With the information they have gathered, students will write a position paper on whether or not the World Anti-Doping Agency is making headway in decreasing the use of performance-enhancing drugs in amateur and professional sports.
 Student should also examine the information presented in the Links on WADA's website.
 Students should present their arguments in a multi-paragraph composition that includes a clear thesis in the introduction.

 After writing their papers on the success of the World Anti-Doping Agency and its initiatives, students can share their findings in small groups or as a whole class.
 Ensure that there is a moderator for each session to allow for quality debate to take place.

-Students can review the website of the Canadian Centre for Ethics in Sport (www.cces.ca).
+Consider contacting the Canadian Centre for Ethics in Sport to get their most recent newsletter, or access the information online.
 Interested students could examine the current issues facing this Canadian organization and compare it to the newsletter on WADA's website.